sakshi1303/DataEngineerDummy2/docs/BestPractices.md

 10. Complex SQL queries should be used , however it should be limited to 4 or 5 tables.
 Anything more than that you should either change your data model or create a staging/temporary table to apply further logic.

+11. Real art is chunking the data into smaller logical parts , there is no science behind it.
+Those which should be logically different must be kept differently.
+Using parallelism is a waste of time.
+Use multithreading.

 11. Oracle Parallel doesnot work properly.
 Instead use your own multithreading programming method to enhance the performance.

 12. Testing is key , more tests/testcases you do , better will be your performance.